Working with Flows

 The diagnostic tables and their related charts provide information about executed events and errors, and information about queues and their execution time and errors.
 You can click a chart to zoom in and out on it.
 The tables contain the following information:

-Use the Endpoints tab to see detailed information about a service-type flow’s inbound and outbound endpoints.
-You can also control endpoints (that is, start or stop a service’s endpoints) from the Endpoints pane.
+Use the Endpoints tab to see detailed information about a flow’s inbound and outbound endpoints.
+You can also control endpoints (that is, start or stop a flow’s endpoints) from the Endpoints pane.

 You might want to control an endpoint when developing and debugging an application, or when deploying an application.
 See Use Case Scenarios for Controlling Endpoints.